petersenpeter/CellExplorer/docs/pipeline/running-pipeline.md

 cell_metrics = LoadCellMetricsBatch('sessions',sessionNames);
 cell_metrics = CellExplorer('metrics',cell_metrics);
 ```
-As you perform classifications in the Cell Explorer, you may save back to the original cell metrics stored with the sessions defined above.
-You can perform the batch mode from a list of paths as well.
+As you perform classifications in the Cell Explorer in batch mode, you can save your progress to the original sessions.
+You can work in batch mode from a list of paths as well.